 Be aware of how you present yourself – companies not only want to hire the most talented candidates, but also those who are friendly and personable as it gives them a good indication of what you will be like to work with.

 If you’re sitting alone in the corner refusing to talk to anyone, there’s a strong chance this will be flagged for the wrong reasons.

 Look after yourself – rest and eat well

 When asked to complete a variety of tasks throughout the day, Assessment Days can be long and exhausting.

+Make sure you stay relaxed before an interview.
 To ensure high energy levels are maintained, set some time aside to prepare yourself physically as well as mentally – a good night’s sleep and a hearty breakfast are a must to keep you fuelled and energised from the get-go.

 Conquer the group exercise